Dating Someone With Depression: 23 Tips From a Therapist

 13. Be the Team Captain

 A relationship requires teamwork, and it’s rarely 50/50.
 When one team member is hurt, the other must sometimes take on more responsibilities to keep things moving.
 Depression makes it hard to focus, feel motivated, and do daily activities.
 Similar to if your partner broke their leg, you might need to amp up your contributions as they work through their symptoms of depression.
-After all, you’ll need their extra support one day too!
+After all, you’ll need their extra support one day too.

 14. Find Compassion

-15. Attend Positive Activities With Them
+15. Engage in Positive Activities With Them

-If your partner is hesitant or lacking the drive to go to therapy or do other healthy activities, offer to do it together.
-For instance, engaging in online couples and marriage counseling services can be an excellent way for both partners to find external support and learn healthy coping mechanisms, while avoiding the obstacle of convincing your partner to leave home.
+If your partner is hesitant or lacks the drive to go to therapy or do other healthy activities, offer to do it together.
+For instance, engaging in online couples and marriage counseling services can be an excellent way for both partners to find external support and learn healthy coping mechanisms while avoiding the obstacle of convincing your partner to leave home.
 Similarly, getting your partner motivated to engage in activities like walks and dinners is easier when you go along with them.

 16. Participate in Their Healing

 If your partner is actively in therapy, they will be given homework assignments and tools for healing.
 Partners not in treatment may also adopt some self-care habits that help combat depression.
 Actively participating and even joining your partner in activities like journaling, meditation, and breathing techniques encourages them to engage in healing behaviors.
-As a bonus, you’ll gain mental health benefits along the way!
+As a bonus, you’ll gain mental health benefits along the way.

 17. Watch Your Language